Stream Ciphers

 Instead of the combination of secure encryption and MAC , can we construct the AE mode directly?
 Yes, it’s OCB -mode:

-where EE is a secure PRP , and PP is similar to the one in PMAC , the purpose of it is to emphasize the order.
-And NN is nouce, which should be distince between messages but does not need to be random, so a counter is sufficient.
+where is a secure PRP , and is similar to the one in PMAC , the purpose of it is to emphasize the order.
+And is nouce, which should be distince between messages but does not need to be random, so a counter is sufficient.

 # CBC paddings attacks